© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Offa's Dyke: Section extending 117m NW of Church is a scheduled monument protected by Cadw under reference FL022.
 View the official record →

-Offa's Dyke: Section extending 117m NW of Church is a linear earthwork forming part of the substantial defensive frontier constructed during the reign of King Offa of Mercia in the late eighth century.
+Offa's Dyke: Section extending 117m NW of Church is a linear earthwork forming part of the extensive frontier system constructed during the reign of King Offa of Mercia in the late eighth century, traditionally dated to between 757 and 796.
 It is designated a Scheduled Ancient Monument by Cadw under reference FL022.

 Offa's Dyke: Section extending 117m NW of Church dates from the early medieval period, and is classified as a linear earthwork.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Offa's Dyke: Section extending 117m NW of Church is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is FL022.